 Lastly, we include your EFR Instructor training in the price of our IDC - as with all our other courses, there are no hidden costs on our IDC.
 The only additional costs would be payable directly to PADI, and we have no control over what they set those as, hence why we don't include them.

-What makes the IDC with AAA Scuba different from other IDC centres?
+What makes our IDC different from those offered at other IDC centres?

-PADI Course Director on staff, able to offer course support in 3 languages
+PADI Course Directors on staff, able to offer course support in 3 languages

 Emergency First Response Instructor course included as standard